Posted on

 The statute of limitations in a survival claim is two years.
 The two-year time period to sue the responsible party “accrues” (starts running) on the date of death.

 The major exception to the “one action rule” is that heirs who were minors (under 18 years old) can bring a subsequent lawsuit when they are adults if they were left out of the initial lawsuit.
-Otherwise, eligible heirs who fail to assert their claim in the initial wrongful death suit will likely lose the right to recovery later on.[8]
+Otherwise, eligible heirs who fail to assert their claim in the initial wrongful death suit will likely lose the right to recovery later.[8]

 [1] California Code of Civil Procedure 335.1 CCP.